-The competency of the candidate for the interview will be decided based on the NEET scoring (for candidates with MBBS Degree eligible as per the criteria laid out earlier).
-All candidates with PG degree in Internal Medicine or a pass in MRCP Part I will be automatically eligible for the interview.
-The number of candidates to be called for the interview will be decided by the Steering Committee.
+The competency of the candidate will be decided based on the inhouse selection process scoring.
+All candidates with PG degree in Internal Medicine or a pass in MRCP Part I will be automatically eligible for the interview (The number of candidates to be called for the interview will be decided by the Selection Committee).